 Is there a Holafly discount code that works in 2026?

 Yes.
-Our exclusive code ADAMANDLINDS saves 5% on all Holafly destination eSIM plans and 10% on monthly global plans.
-The code works on every purchase (not just your first), applies to all destinations, and can be used on top-ups as well.
+Code ADAMANDLINDS saves 5% on all destination eSIM plans and 10% on monthly global plans.
+It works on every purchase — not just the first — applies to all destinations, and can be used on top-ups too.
 Click here to apply the code automatically.

 How does Holafly compare to Airalo?

-Holafly offers unlimited data plans while Airalo sells capped data packages.
-For travelers who want worry-free, unlimited internet, Holafly is the better choice.
-For light data users or budget-conscious travelers who only need 1-3GB, Airalo can be cheaper.
-Holafly also has more responsive 24/7 customer support.
+Holafly offers unlimited data while Airalo sells capped packages.
+For travelers who want worry-free internet without tracking gigabytes, Holafly is the better fit.
+For light users who only need 1-3GB, Airalo can be cheaper.
+Holafly also has more responsive 24/7 support.
 Both are legitimate, well-reviewed providers.

 What should I do before traveling with a Holafly eSIM?

 Install and test your eSIM at home over WiFi before your trip.
-Confirm it appears in your phone's cellular settings.
-Screenshot your QR code as backup.
+Confirm it appears in your cellular settings, and screenshot the QR code as a backup.
 Download offline maps and translation packs for your destination.
-Set up dual SIM so Holafly handles data while your home carrier handles calls/SMS.
+Set up dual SIM so Holafly handles data while your home carrier handles calls and SMS.
 Add a buffer day or two to your plan in case of travel delays.

-FTC Disclosure: This post contains affiliate links.
-If you make a purchase through these links, we may earn a small commission at no extra cost to you.
-We only recommend products and services we genuinely use and believe in.
-We've used Holafly eSIMs across 20+ countries during nearly four years of full-time travel with our three daughters.
-All opinions are our own.
+This post contains affiliate links to Holafly.
+If you make a purchase through our links we may earn a small commission at no extra cost to you.
+We've used Holafly eSIMs across 20+ countries during nearly four years of full-time travel with our three daughters — all opinions are our own.